clevengermatt/dreamweaver/content/Factions/The Dreamweavers Guild/Officers/Sleep Talkers.md

 **Connection to the Dream Realm**

 Unlike dreamwalkers, Sleep Talkers cannot directly influence the dream realm.
 Their half-asleep state weakens their connection, limiting them to an observational role.
-However, they can communicate with lucid dreamwalkers who are using the same [dream catcher](Dream%20Catchers.md).
+However, they can communicate with lucid dreamwalkers who are using the same [dreamcatcher](Dreamcatchers.md).
 Their ability to see the larger picture of the dreamscape makes them a powerful asset, often noticing patterns or threats that the dreamwalkers might overlook.

 Dreamwalkers who have not reached lucidity are entirely unaware of the Sleep Talker’s presence.
 Once a team member achieves lucidity, the Sleep Talker becomes a vital guide, offering insights, warnings, or coordination to improve the team’s chances of success.